hsamuelson/interOp/README.md

 | Perl | v5.24.3| X | X|    |
 | Dart | 1.24.3| X | |    |
 | Java | jdk1.8.0_171*| X |  |    |

-*For now it is important to have this exact jdk
+*If you choose to use java it is important to use this exact jdk
 </center>

 ## Installation